CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/03-Comparison-VDI-Microsoft-Dev-Box.md

-# Solution 3 - Deploy on Azure App Service
+# Solution 3 - Comparison VDI and Microsoft Dev Box

-Duration: 20-25 Min
+Duration: 45min-60 Min

-### Task 1: Install the Azure Tools extension in VS Code
+### Task 1: Windows 365 - “Desktop as a Service” (DaaS)

 On Either (optional) Microsoft Dev Box or Github Codespaces, in VS Code install the Azure Tools extension